openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `display`: OPTIONAL.
 Array of objects, where each object contains the display properties of the supported Credential for a certain language.
 Below is a non-exhaustive list of parameters that MAY be included.
       * `name`: REQUIRED.
 String value of a display name for the Credential.
       * `locale`: OPTIONAL.
 String value that identifies the language of this object represented as a language tag taken from values defined in BCP47 [@!RFC5646].
 Multiple `display` objects MAY be included for separate languages.
 There MUST be only one object for each language identifier.
       * `logo`: OPTIONAL.
-A JSON object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
+Object with information about the logo of the Credential with a following non-exhaustive list of parameters that MAY be included:
           * `url`: OPTIONAL.
 URL where the Wallet can obtain a logo of the Credential from the Credential Issuer.
           * `alt_text`: OPTIONAL.
 String value of an alternative text of a logo image.
       * `description`: OPTIONAL.
 String value of a description of the Credential.